RakhithJK/haraka-Haraka-wiki/Contributing.md

 * Use underscores\_to\_separate\_names (yes this goes against JS conventions - it's the way it has always been done)
 * Do not [cuddle elses](http://c2.com/cgi/wiki?CuddledElseBlocks)
 * Use whitespace between operators - we prefer `if (foo > bar)` over `if(foo>bar)`
+* Don't comment out lines of code, remove them as they will be in the revision history